DerekHung/async-fetch-helper/README.md

 })
 ```

-# AsyncFetchHelper protptype Api
+# AsyncFetchHelper prototype Api

 ## need(apiTypeList)

 - `apiTypeList` - _ArrayList_; api type (rest, soap, etc...)

-	The method will return constructor of AsyncFetchHelper  at follow.
+### The method will return constructor of AsyncFetchHelper  at follow.

 ## then(callback)